Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 ```

-Copy and paste the codes to Ride console, after running the codes, we will get a transaction Id, wait a while to see the waves token available in your account.
+Copy and paste the codes to Ride console, replace the value of "recipient" with your newly created account address.
+After running the codes, you will get a transaction Id, wait a while to see the waves token available in your account.
 <img src="img/transfer.png" alt="transfer"/>

 ## Step 4.
 Deploy dAppp Script (smart contract)